Fed's Powell: Russia's war on Ukraine will worsen inflation

 Consumer prices are already rising at their fastest pace in four decades, having jumped 7.5% in January compared with 12 months earlier.
 Gas prices, a key driver of that increase, have soared 40% over the past year.
 In the view of most economists, the surge in inflation is largely a consequence of a shortage of labor and components resulting from bottlenecked supply chains, much of it resulting from the global economy’s swift rebound from the pandemic recession.

+Price spikes, though, have also spread to areas such as rents and restaurant meals, where rapid economic growth and higher wages are driving up costs.

 Responding to a question from Sen. Steve Daines, a Montana Republican, Powell noted that inflation is generally thought to rise about 0.2 percentage point for each $10 increase in the price of a barrel of oil.
-Oil prices have surged by $40 a barrel since early December.
+Oil prices have surged by $40 a barrel since early December to about $110, suggesting that overall inflation will be higher than it would otherwise be in the coming months.

 Sen. Richard Shelby, an Alabama Republican, urged Powell to do “what it takes” to control inflation.
 He praised Paul Volcker, who led the Fed in the early 1980s and who sharply increased the Fed’s benchmark short-term rate to choke off the double-digit inflation of the 1970s.
 Volcker's actions also led to a deep recession in 1981-82.